SotirisTsioutsiouliklis/FairLaR/README.md

 ---------------------
 This repository has been created to distribute freely our implementations of the algorithms described at the "Fairness-Aware Link Analysis" paper.
 It also includes the datasets described and used in the forthmentioned paper plus some extra dataset from various resources.

+### Dependencies:<br/>
+- Python 3.
+- C++ 11.

 All the experiments were made in linux Ubuntu.
+To compile cpp we used gcc compiler.

 ### Repository Structure:<br/>
 - FairLar